Danny Boyle: 2020s: 28 Years Later and upcoming projects

+On 11 January 2021, it was announced that Boyle would be adapting the Steve Jones' autobiography Lonely Boy into a six-part TV series entitled Pistol that charts the rise and fall of the Sex Pistols.
+The series aired on FX and Disney+ on 30 May 2022.
+The show was filmed in London.
+In September 2022, it was announced that Boyle would direct a dance adaptation of The Matrix, titled "Free Your Mind", which debuted in October 2023 in Manchester.

 In 2024, after a two-year hiatus from directing, Boyle reunited with Garland to make 28 Years Later, which is set in a post-apocalyptic Britain 28 years after the first film in the 28 Days Later series.
-The film was released in the UK in June 2025.
-It is the first in a planned trilogy, with the second, 28 Years Later: The Bone Temple, already under way.
+The film was released in June 2025 to positive reviews.
+It is the first in a planned trilogy, with the second, 28 Years Later: The Bone Temple, of which Boyle served as producer, releasing in January 2026.
 In August 2025, Deadline Hollywood reported that Boyle would direct a film adaptation of Ink, a play by James Graham about the rise of media mogul Rupert Murdoch.
 Guy Pearce and Jack O'Connell are in talks to portray Murdoch and newspaper editor Larry Lamb respectively, with Graham adapting the screenplay and filming set to begin in October 2025.